microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   Addition of a required request header
 -   Addition of a EnumType members for non-evolvable enumerations
 -   Addition of a Nullable="false" properties to existing types
--   Addition of a parameter not marked as [Nullable](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_Nullable) to existing actions or functions
+-   Addition of a parameter not marked as [Nullable](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_Nullable) to existing actions
 -   Addition of a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function
 -    Changes to top-level error codes
 -    Introduction of server-side pagination to existing collections